Barroqueiro/sarif-orchestrator/docs/Usage.md

             condition: service_completed_successfully
 ```

-The configuration for this file is provided by the `.env` file inside the same folder, this file has 6 possible variables to be configured, divided by service these are the objectives of each:
+The configuration for this file is provided by the `.env` file inside the same folder, this file has 9 possible variables to be configured, divided by service these are the objectives of each:

+### Global setting

+- `CONFIG_HOST_DIR` - A folder to be shared with the containers for sharing configuration information through files.

 ### Orchestrator service

 This service takes a configuration file along with shared directories between the host and containers and executes the configured tools to produce SARIF results.

-- `INPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of sharing input information, this folder should take files that will be analyzed by the project
+- `ORCHESTRATOR_INPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of sharing input information, this folder should take files that will be analyzed by the project
-- `OUTPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of retreiving information from the containers, this folder will have 2 folders automatically created (`Reporting` and `Logs`) where the first will receive the SARIF files produced by analysis and the later will receive Logs for all tools executed as well as a Log File for the orchetsrator to make troubleshooting easier
+- `ORCHESTRATOR_OUTPUT_HOST_DIR` - A folder to be shared with the containers for the purposes of retreiving information from the containers, this folder will have 2 folders automatically created (`Reporting` and `Logs`) where the first will receive the SARIF files produced by analysis and the later will receive Logs for all tools executed as well as a Log File for the orchetsrator to make troubleshooting easier
-- `CONFIG_HOST_DIR` - A folder to be shared with the containers for the purposed of sharing configuration information, this folder should take files meant to configure the orchestrator or the tools ran by it
-- `CONFIG_FILE` - The file that configures the current analysis, the specification is addressed later
+- `ORCHESTRATOR_CONFIG_FILE` - The file that configures the current analysis, the specification is addressed later

 ### Report service

 This service takes a input folder, collects the SARIF files found inside and outputs a markdown file for each of the identified files to an output directory

-- `INPUT_DIR` - Input folder containing the sarif files
+- `REPORT_INPUT_HOST_DIR` - Input folder containing the sarif files
-- `OUTPUT_DIR` - Output folder to take the Markdown files produced
+- `REPORT_OUTPUT_HOST_DIR` - Output folder to take the Markdown files produced
+- `REPORT TYPE` - The type of report to be produced.
+There exists 3 different formats (MarkDown, HTML and PDF).
+Multiple formats can be selected by making use of a comma.

+### Upload Service

+- `UPLOAD_CONFIG_FILE` - Configuration file for the upload containing information on the DefectDojo instance we are targetting.
+- `UPLOAD_INPUT_HOST_DIR` - Input folder to take the information for upload

 ## Configuration file